PiaGoldsmith/Github-Portfolio/README.md

 Kia ora!
 I’m a Finance graduate with experience in a variety of administrative, project, and analytical tasks.
 I’m passionate about being efficient and am always looking for new opportunities to grow and learn.

 ## About Me

-I am young, motivated and hardworking, looking for a job in the Finance industry.
+Reliable and motivated individual seeking an opportunity to work in the Finance or Law sectors.

 ## My Education
 ### [University of Waikato](https://github.com/user-attachments/files/18858004/Academic.Record.pdf)